Your Name Telephone Number

 This refers to activities which are normal for most people and not that particular person i.e. they must not be abnormal or unusual.

-We are a firm of employment law solicitors and we do nothing else.
-We are able to pursue or negotiate a claim on your behalf and can provide you with representation anywhere in the United Kingdom.
-We offer an initial free consultation for advice to find out whether you have a good case, how to go about claiming and how much your compensation might be worth.
-If after talking to us you decide not to take matters further you are under no obligation to do so and you will not be charged for our initial advice session.
+Our specialist employment law solicitors operate exclusively in all areas of dispute between employees and employers and they do nothing else which enables them to achieve your goals in the most efficient and practical way possible.
+They are able to pursue or negotiate a disability discrimination compensation claim on your behalf and can provide representation anywhere in the United Kingdom.
+If you would like an initial free consultation for advice to find out whether you have a good case, how to go about claiming and how much your compensation might be worth you can call the helpline or complete the contact form or email our offices.
+If after talking to a specialist lawyer you decide not to take matters further you are under no obligation to do so and you will not be charged for our initial advice session.